ubccr/ccrdocs/pages/faq.md

 ## How can I transfer my files to/from UB Box?

-Please see [CCR's Globnus documentation](hpc/data-transfer.md##using-globus-to-transfer-files-to-and-from-ub-box) regarding how to utilize Globus to transfer files to UB Box.
+Please see [CCR's Globus documentation](hpc/data-transfer.md##using-globus-to-transfer-files-to-and-from-ub-box) regarding how to utilize Globus to transfer files to UB Box.

 ## Why am I'm getting module not found errors?